msc24x/showdown/docs/docs/glossary.md

 But note that as it does allow non-webhook requests, the application will still act upon the [MAX_ACTIVE_PROCESSES](/config-file) set in the configuration file.
-Exceeding that limit, a standalone instance will start to reject requests with the error `max active` processes limit reached`.In that case, the client must use a webhook.
+Exceeding that limit, a standalone instance will start to reject requests with the error `max active processes limit reached`.
+In that case, the client must use a webhook.
 The limit can be modified in the [.config](/config-file) file according to your application needs.